Darkensan/D-Manager/README.md

 OVH - Done - Working as intended

-Vultr - 1/2 Done - Auto IPv4 working as intended - Testing IPv6 protocoll.
+Vultr - Done - Working as intended

 Oher vps test coming soon... (should now be full compatible with most vps provider but still to test on field)